DarshanaSahu/chatterbox/README.md

 It runs the app on the browser [http://localhost:3000]

-Write the name of the series that you find details of in the textbox.
+Write the name of the series that you want to find details of in the textbox.
 Example - The Mentalist

-It will present you with genres, rating, plot etc.
+It will present you with the genres, rating, plot etc.